TosbackCgusBridge-Bot/CGUs-versions/Ebaumsworld/Privacy Policy.md

-*   SAM JACKSON PARTNER Sam Jackson Quotes
-*   BEST OF HAZING BLOG Fraternity Hazing is Retarded.
+*   CELEBRIDEAD GALLERY Celebrity Life Update
+*   VIDEO Yankees Ichiro Eludes Tag At Home Plate
+*   VIDEO Ravens Fans Vulgar Chant
-*   VIDEO Cartoon Network 20 Year Tribute
+*   VIDEO Sick Swing Set Headplant
-*   VIDEO Kinect Sensors Will Replace Your Mouse
 *   PARTNER REAL OR FAKE
-*   GAME Infectionator 2
-*   VIDEO Replacement Weather Guy
-*   VIDEO Clutch Fail!
 *   VIDEO Blue Laser Cigarette Lighter
+*   VIDEO Jumping Over Car Fail
+*   VIDEO Eye Controlled Computer
+*   BEST OF HAZING BLOG Fraternity Hazing is Retarded.
+*   VIDEO Eye Of The Pig Caller
+*   SAM JACKSON PARTNER Sam Jackson Quotes
+*   VIDEO Smart Car T-BONES Patrol Car
+*   VIDEO Highbar Back Flip FAIL
-*   VIDEO Suzuki Recovery Fail
+*   VIDEO Cat Jump Fail
 *   HALLOWEEN CRAP BLOG Halloween...
-*   VIDEO DON'T DRIVE IN RUSSIA!
-*   VIDEO Cam Zink Canyon Gap Jump Crash
+*   VIDEO Kid Narrowly Avoids Death By Motorcycle
 *   DEMOLITION!
 PARTNER Cedar Point's Space Spiral Demolition
+*   VIDEO Ghetto Stuntman Breaks Wrist
+*   CUBE MAPPING PARTNER 3D Cube Mapping Demo
+*   VIDEO How NOT to Play Soccer With Your Kid
+*   VIDEO Guinness World Record Human Tower Fail
+*   MARIO COURT PARTNER Super Mario Attorney at Law
+*   VIDEO Rampaging Squirrel Escapes Like a BOSS!!
 *   PIG'S NIGHTMARE PARTNER Angry Birds IRL
-*   VIDEO Police Beat Young Teens In Madrid Spain
-*   MARIO COURT PARTNER Super Mario Attorney at Law
-*   VIDEO Eye Controlled Computer
-*   BLOG Seven Psychocats
-*   CHER IS NUTS BLOG Cher's Twitter
-*   CUBE MAPPING PARTNER 3D Cube Mapping Demo
-*   VIDEO Man Arrested for Staging Terror Threat
-*   VIDEO Make a Vortex Cannon out of a Cardboard Box
-*   GUESS WHO DIED PICTURE Guess Who: Serial Killer Edition

 Privacy Policy Viumbe, LLC. ("Viumbe") respects your privacy.
 This policy explains the privacy practices of Viumbe website and the following websites owned and operated by Viumbe and included therein: EbaumsWorld.com, YourDailyMedia.com, and Celebremix.com (together will be referred to as: "Viumbe Websites") and Viumbe's products, software, data feeds, and services offered to you on, from or through the Viumbe Websites (collectively the "Service").
 It describes the ways Viumbe collects and uses your personal information on the Service and the rights and options available to you with respect to your information.